oyindonesia/oybayar-docs/source/includes/_oy-tutorial.md

 6. The email field: allows the user to add, remove, and edit email notification receivers in this column, which can hold up to three email addresses.
 7. Click ‘Save Changes’

-## Multi Account Management
+## Multi Entity Management

-Multi Account Management (Children) is a feature that can help you handle complex relations between entities in your business in the Oy!
+Multi Entity Management is a feature that can help you handle complex relations between entities in your business in the OY!
 Dashboard.
-Please contact our Sales or Account Management if you’re interested to use this feature.
+You can connect to other entities in the form of Main Entity - Sub Entities (1 to N relationship).
+The one who become the Main Entity will have a capability to oversee te sub-entities' transaction and execute transaction using its sub-entities' balance.
+Please contact our Business Development if you’re interested to use this feature.
 With this feature you will be able to :

-1. Have a detailed report on transactions performed by all of children account
+1. Have a detailed report on transactions performed by all of sub-entity account.
-2. Distribute balance between the parent account to children account.
+2. Distribute balance between the main entity account to sub-entity account.
-3. Use child account balance to disburse funds.
+3. Use sub-entity account balance to disburse funds.
-4. Receive money using Payment Link on behalf of child's username.
+4. Receive money using Payment Link on behalf of sub-entity's username.
 5. Free admin fee to disburse between related user.

 ### **Registration & Setup**